 As soon as your wound is completely healed, most sports are recommended (stationary bike, swimming after 6 weeks, etc.).
-In fact, stationary bicycles can be used as a mobility exercise according to the recommendations of your physiotherapy professional.
-It is preferable to put the seat higher the first few weeks to avoid hip flexion of more than 90 degrees (contraindication of movement during the first 6 weeks for the anterior and lateral approach).
+In fact, the stationary bike can be used as a mobility exercise as recommended by your physiotherapy professional.
+It is preferable to put the seat higher for the first few weeks to reduce pain and irritation of the knee during flexion and to promote full extension.

-After 6 weeks, activities can be resumed depending on your tolerance and progress (cycling, golf, bowling, etc.).
-However, sports that subject your prosthesis to repetitive stresses should be avoided, as they reduce the life of the prosthesis (jogging, jumping, karate, racket sports, etc.).
+After 3 months, activities can be resumed depending on your tolerance and progress (cycling, golf, bowling, etc.).
+However, sports that subject your prosthesis to repetitive stress should be avoided, as they reduce the life of the prosthesis (jogging, jumping, karate, racket sports, etc.).
 Activities involving falls or collisions increase the risk of prosthesis breakage and should also be avoided (soccer, volleyball, soccer, field hockey, aggressive skiing, etc.).